Football Scores

 8. A point differential rule has been implemented.
 See Section VIII for full details.

 9. All schools are to play their schedule as assigned by the VIFL.
 Any changes must be approved by the VPA/VIFL.
-If a school cancels their season, it cannot be re-implemented during that season.
+If a school cancels its season, it cannot be re-implemented during that season.

 10. A decision by a school to forfeit any regular season game, shall be accompanied by prior notice to the VPA and VIFL.
 A decision to forfeit a second game by the same school, absent prior approval from the VPA, shall result in a termination of the remainder of that school’s varsity schedule.

 1. The playing rules as adopted and published by the National Federation of State High School Associations for the current year shall be standard for all games.
-COACHES: Read carefully, the special notes on Rules and Points of Emphasis.

 2. No more than two innings (4 downs for a team from the ten-yard line equals one-half inning) each to be used as a tiebreaker procedure in sub-varsity level games.

 3. All varsity game ejections arising from penalties assessed for conduct during play where ejection is provided by the rule shall be reviewed by both VFOA commissioners and the VFOA rules interpreter to confirm the proper application of the rule.
-A final determination by VFOA will be delivered to the VPA and the VIFL Executive Secretary no later than noon on the Monday following the game in which the ejection occurred Note: in the 2023 Football season, any team (coach and Principal or AD) that acquires more than two ejections will be required to meet with the Activities Standards Committee before entering or continuing in the tournament.
-The purpose of this meeting is to discuss steps being taken to address this situation.
+A final determination by VFOA will be delivered to the VPA and the VIFL Executive Secretary no later than noon on the Monday following the game in which the ejection occurred

-4. Advise all opponents before the season begins of your jersey colors, home and away, and submit a roster of all possible players to scheduled schools.
+1. Advise all opponents before the season begins of your jersey colors, home and away, and submit a roster of all possible players to scheduled schools.
 Schools also need to notify opponents and officials if an equipment waiver has been granted.

 5. The official site administrator, clock operator, and scorer will be identified to the referee.
-WHEN FIELD SCOREBOARD CLOCKS ARE USED THEY SHALL BE OFFICIAL, OTHERWISE THOSE CLOCKS SHALL BE TURNED OFF.
+WHEN FIELD SCOREBOARD CLOCKS ARE USED THEY SHALL BE OFFICIAL, OTHERWISE, THOSE CLOCKS SHALL BE TURNED OFF.
 The clock operator will meet with game officials 30 minutes prior to the start of the game.
-Every clock operator should possess a fundamental knowledge of football rules, signals and game administration as well as proficiency in operation of the timing system in use.
+Every clock operator should possess a fundamental knowledge of football rules, signals, and game administration as well as proficiency in the operation of the timing system in use.
 Chain crews and equipment are important to game administration and each school must provide a full, competent crew and serviceable equipment.

 6. Sub-varsity Games are 12-minute quarters unless there is mutual agreement by both schools.